JK-Network/jkchain/docs/users/governance/submitting.md

 }
 ```

 The deposit `denom` is `ajk` and `amount` is `20100000000000000000`.
-Therefore, a deposit of 20.1 EVMOS will be included with this proposal.
-At the time, the EVMOS mainnet had a 10 EVMOS minimum deposit, so this proposal was put directly into the voting period (and subsequently passed).
-The minimum deposit amount is currently 192 EVMOS.
+Therefore, a deposit of 20.1 JK will be included with this proposal.
+At the time, the JK mainnet had a 10 JK minimum deposit, so this proposal was put directly into the voting period (and subsequently passed).
+The minimum deposit amount is currently 192 JK.
 There is a minimum deposit required for a proposal to enter the voting period, and anyone may contribute to this deposit within a 3-day period.
 If the minimum deposit isn't reached before this time, the deposit amounts will be burned.

 ## Sending the transaction that submits your governance proposal